top of page

 Immersed in a misty atmosphere for more than 300 days a year, this 1200 km² national park has become a must-see for black and white landscape photography.
 The contrasts between the high brightness of the clouds and the dark hues of the rock flanked by ancient pines give the impression of moving through a traditional black ink painting.

-A look back at the fascinating history of these mountains, their origins, spirituality, and the tourism they attract.
+To better understand what this mountain range consists in, let's take a look at the fascinating history of these mountains, their origins, their spirituality, and the tourism they attract.
 Here are my tips for optimizing your journey through a series of 5 articles that I invite you to read and discover in chronological order.

 China: Capturing the Eternal and the Ephemeral of Huangshan, How to Organize (Part 3)